qinche106/cb-convlstm-eyetracking/README.md

 # Loading raw 3ET with the Tonic library 💥💥💥

+We support using the Tonic library to automatically download the 3ET dataset and load the raw events and labels.

 The Tonic library is a Python library for loading and processing event-based data.
 It is available at [GitHub Repo](https://github.com/neuromorphs/tonic/tree/develop)

 To install the Tonic library branch which includes the 3ET dataset loader, run the following command: